William T. Williams

+"foremost abstract painters" of the past century.
+His work has been exhibited in more than 100 exhibitions in the United States, France, Germany, Ivory Coast, Japan, Nigeria, People's Republic of China, Russia, and Venezuela.
+Williams is credited with being the first Black painter to be included in H. W. Janson's History of Art, and is part of the Black Abstractionism canon.
+From 1971 to 2008, Williams was a professor of art at Brooklyn College, City University of New York.
+A Guggenheim Fellow, Williams he received the Murray Reich Distinguished Artist Award from the New York Foundation for the Arts in 2024.
+Williams lives in both New York City and Connecticut.

 Early childhood and education

-William T. Williams was born on July 17, 1942, in Cross Creek, North Carolina, United States.
+William Thomas Williams was born on July 17, 1942, in Cross Creek, North Carolina, United States, to William Thomas Williams Sr. and Hazel Williams.
 Williams is African American.
-His family moved to Queens, New York City at age 4, but he spent his childhood summers in Spring Lake, North Carolina.
+His family moved to Queens, New York, at age 4.
+He spent his childhood summers in Spring Lake, North Carolina.
 After the family's move to the north, his art talent was recognized by the head of a local community center, who gave him a room there to use as a studio.
 In 1956, he attended the School of Industrial Art in Manhattan (now the High School of Art and Design), which held many of its art classes at the Museum of Modern Art and the Metropolitan Museum of Art.

+After Art and Design, Williams enrolled in New York Community College City Tech, where he earned an associate degree in 1962.

-In 1962, Williams entered Pratt Institute to study painting.
-At Pratt Institute he studied under Richard Lindner, Philip Pearlstein, Alex Katz, and Richard Bove.
+Williams continued his education at Pratt Institute.
+As a painting student, he took classes with and instruction from Richard Lindner, Philip Pearlstein, Alex Katz, and Richard Bove.
 During his junior year, he won a summer scholarship to The Skowhegan School of Art, and received a National Endowment for the Arts traveling grant.
 While in school he explored color field painting.
-He received a Bachelor of Fine Arts (BFA) degree in 1966 from Pratt Institute; followed by a Master of Fine Arts (MFA) degree in 1968 from Yale University, School of Art and Architecture.
+He received a Bachelor of Fine Arts (BFA) degree in 1966 from Pratt Institute.

+After Pratt, Williams attended Yale School of Art, where he received a Master of Fine Arts (MFA) degree in 1968.
+While at Yale, Williams had an idea for an artist residency program that would link an urban community with an art museum, laying the foundation for The Studio Museum in Harlem's artist-in-residence program.
+One of the museum's signature programs, the annual residency program attracts local, national, and international artists working in several media.